-NYC to Divest from Fossil Fuels and Sue the Big Oil Companies
+NYC to Divest from Fossil Fuels & Sue Big Oil

-NYC’s mayor, Bill de Blasio, announced this week his administration’s intention to divest the city’s pension funds from any fossil fuel related investments.
+The Mayor of New York City, Bill de Blasio, announced a major sustainability win this week!
+The administration intents to divest the city’s pension funds from any fossil fuel related investments (press release).
 This amounts to approximately 5 billion dollars worth of assets, out of the entire $189 billion pension pool.
-Serious coin.
-Understanding that this can be potentially complicated, as the funds need to maintain certain returns and so forth, but the goal is to achieve this within 5 years.

 While the amount is significant, it might not prove devastating to the fossil fuel industry.
-However, it also works to send a message that NYC is listening to the concerns of its citizens and attempting to demonstrate leadership when it comes to combating climate change.
-The city has already been feeling the effects of global warming, particularly with the beating it took from Hurricane Sandy in 2012.
-The mayor has therefore made it clear that he does not stand with the Trump administration in their decision to pull the US from the Paris Climate Accord, but would rather stand with concerned citizens who want to protect their environment (and consequently themselves) from catastrophic climate change.
+However, it also works to send a message that NYC is listening to the concerns of its citizens.
+It’s clear that this global metropolis is attempting to demonstrate leadership when it comes to combating climate change.

 The Extra Step